Role of intervening Mg II absorbers on the rotation measure and fractional polarisation of the background quasars: The Sample

-The details of the outcome of this cross-correlation among these catalogs are given in Table~\ref{table:sample}.
-Columns $1$ \& $2$ give the names of SDSS optical catalog and the total number of quasars in them, while columns $3$ and $4$ give the number of quasars fulfilling the redshift constrain of $0.38 \le z_{emi} \le 2.3$ and the positional match with the TSS09 RM catalog within an offset of 7 arcsec.
-The $5^{th}$ column gives the number of sources that are finally considered after discounting the repetition of sources which can happen due to repeated observation within various SDSS data releases.
-As can be seen from this table (last column) that after removal of the duplication among various data releases of SDSS for quasars, the SDSS DR-7, 9, 12 and 14 have contributed 673, 23, 257 and 182 quasars respectively, leading to the merged sample of 1135 sources.
-Further, we have noted that in the catalog of TSS09 based on NVSS the value of GRM is not available, hence, we have made use of the GRM compilation by ~\citet[][]{Xu2014MNRAS.442.3329X}.
-Out of our 1135 sources, 134 sources were common with ~\citet[][]{Xu2014MNRAS.442.3329X} and hence we could use the GRM value for them from this catalog.
-For the remaining 1001 sources, we used the online GRM calculator\footnote{http://zmtt.bao.ac.cn/RM/searchGRM.html} of ~\citet[][]{Xu2014MNRAS.442.3329X} to estimate the GRM value.
-Here, we have assumed that the error in GRM due to the difference in the measurement frequency (1.3 - 2.3 GHz in the ~\citet[][]{Xu2014MNRAS.442.3329X} and 1.4 GHz in the TSS09) is negligible compared to typical uncertainty in the GRM measurement.
+Further, we have noted that in the catalog of TSS09 based on NVSS the value of GRM is not available.
+Hence, we have made use of the GRM compilation by ~\citet[][]{Xu2014MNRAS.442.3329X} based on their online GRM calculator\footnote{http://zmtt.bao.ac.cn/RM/searchGRM.html}.
+Out of the total of 1135 sources selected by us, 134 sources were common with ~\citet[][]{Xu2014MNRAS.442.3329X} and hence we could use the GRM values for them directly from this catalog.
+For the remaining 1001 sources, the above online GRM calculator has been used to estimate their GRM values.
+Here, we have assumed that the error in GRM due to the difference in the measurement frequency (1.3 to 2.3 GHz in the ~\citet[][]{Xu2014MNRAS.442.3329X} and 1.4 GHz in the TSS09) is negligible as compared to the typical uncertainty in the GRM measurements themselves.

-In the left panel of Fig.~\ref{fig_rm} we have plotted the distribution of RRM (i.e., RM$-$GRM) for our sample which is well fitted (using r.m.s minimization) by a Gaussian function with best fit $1\sigma$ width parameter of 14.99 \rrm.